OneLink U Lesson 4

 “Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel.”
 Ephesians 6:19

-• Believe that Jesus is the eternal son of God and he died to pay for your sin.
+• I Believe that Jesus is the son of God, he died on the cross for my sin, and was raised to life after three days.

 Of course, there may be some groundwork that needs to be laid before sharing the whole gospel, and you may not have the opportunity to share the whole gospel every time.
 You may have some very natural opportunities to share and on the other hand sometimes you will need to intentionally guide the conversation to spiritual things.
 You will need boldness and initiative to take any opportunity that God gives you!
 Even sharing your testimony, a Bible story, or even just a piece of God’s truth can discern whether the hearer is open to hear more in the future.
 However, Romans 10: 13-15 is clear that the gospel message must be verbally shared for people to hear and believe in Jesus for salvation.